-The Food Gatherer's Note: This is a simple traditional Nigerian party snack, introduced to me by my Mother in Law, Incredibly simple and delicious with coffee.
+The Food Gatherer's Note: This is a simple traditional Nigerian party snack, introduced to me by my Mother in Law, Incredibly simple and really good with coffee.
 In true Nigerian style the original recipe I was given catered for thousands, so I have reworked the quantities for these purposes, but it should still be enough for a party! - Emma

 500g of plain flour